dewacorp/Athlosify2019Repo/README.md

 This application has controllers for Web API for handling the Account, Activities and Categories.
 It also has views in the mobile app for handling the login, logout, sign up, home, about, forgot the password, activity list, activity detail and activity search.

 ### Challenges
-* Web API with soft delete approach
+* Web API with soft-delete approach
 * Xamarin Forms using MVVM approach without any framework

 ### Version